Guide

 There are so many things to remember when you are running a small business.
 Your new employee should make your life easier.
 But when they first begin, you may find your workload increases while they are coming up-to-speed with everything.

-To help you remember key dates and tasks, you can log in to HM Revenue and Customs’ (HMRC) PAYE Online service to:
+To keep on top of key dates and tasks, you can log in to HM Revenue and Customs’ (HMRC) PAYE Online service to:

 • send payroll reports to HMRC